degreepath/auditor/tests/snapshots/2018-19/major/mathematics.md

 ## Transitions
-For this requirement, you must have at least two courses taken with the “math_transitions” `attribute` attribute.
+For this requirement, you must have at least two courses taken with the “math_transitions” attribute.

 ## Perspectives